jirijakes/bitcoinops.github.io/_posts/en/newsletters/2022-07-06-newsletter.md

   which also received significant [additional commentary][towns fee signal] in the past week from Anthony Towns.

-- **Onion message rate limiting:** Bastian Teinturier [posted][teinturier rate limit] a summary of an idea he attributes to Rusty Russell for rate limiting [onion messages][topic onion messages].
-The proposal has each node store just an extra 32 bytes of information for each of their peers that allows them to probabalistically punish peers who send too much traffic.
-The suggested penalty is to just half the rate limit for a peer relaying too much traffic for about 30 seconds.
+- **Onion message rate limiting:** Bastien Teinturier [posted][teinturier rate limit] a summary of an idea he attributes to Rusty Russell for rate limiting [onion messages][topic onion messages].
+The proposal has each node store just an extra 32 bytes of information for each of their peers that allows them to Probabilistically punish peers who send too much traffic.
+The suggested penalty is to just halve the rate limit for a peer relaying too much traffic for about 30 seconds.
 It's acceptable if this lightweight penalty is occasionally enforced against the wrong peer, as may happen with this idea.
-The proposal also allows the originator of a message to learn which downstream nodes are rate limiting their messages (again probabalistically), giving them a chance to resend the message by a different route.
+The proposal also allows the originator of a message to learn which downstream nodes are rate limiting their messages (again probabilistically), giving them a chance to resend the message by a different route.

     Olaoluwa Osuntokun [suggested][osuntokun onion pay] reconsideration